CUBW/DroneMotionCapture/README.md

 Or follow the simplified steps below.
 #### Raspbian Image Flasher

-1.Download and Install Rasbien Pi Imager: https://www.raspberrypi.com/software/ 2.Start application, and plug in SD Card that Pi OS will be flashed on.
+1. Download and Install Rasbien Pi Imager: https://www.raspberrypi.com/software/
+2. Start application, and plug in SD Card that Pi OS will be flashed on.
-3.Click "Choose Device"
+3. Click "Choose Device"

 <img src="documentation_images/thumbnail_Rasbien.png" width="300" height="200" alt="My Image">

-4.Choose the Pi we are using, in this case Rasberry Pi Zero 2 W
+4. Choose the Pi we are using, in this case Rasberry Pi Zero 2 W

 <img src="documentation_images/thumbnail_Rasbien_choose_os.png" width="300" height="200" alt="My Image">

-5.For the OS, since we have now need for Desktop GUI, we are opting to use "PI OS Lite" (no desktop env).
+5. For the OS, since we have now need for Desktop GUI, we are opting to use "PI OS Lite" (no desktop env).
 To do this hit "Choose OS"

 <img src="documentation_images/thumbnail_Rasbien_choose_os_b.png" width="300" height="200" alt="My Image">

-6.Select "Other" options
+6. Select "Other" options

 <img src="documentation_images/thumbnail_Rasbien_choose_os_extra.png" width="300" height="200" alt="My Image">

-7.Select "PI OS Lite (64 bit)
+7. Select "PI OS Lite (64 bit)

 <img src="documentation_images/thumbnail_Rasbien_lite.png" width="300" height="200" alt="My Image">

-8.Now we must edit advanced settings, so Pi will automatically connect to a wifi network of our choosing.
+8. Now we must edit advanced settings, so Pi will automatically connect to a wifi network of our choosing.
 This is needed because we will be directly SSH into Pi.
 Select "Next" then seleect "edit settings".
 OR just click CTR + SHIFT + X on windows and linux.
 (You will want to remember the username and password you set in "Set Username and Password" section)

 <img src="documentation_images/thumbnail_Rasbien_use_options.png" width="300" height="200" alt="My Image">

-9.Fill in all General settings.
+9. Fill in all General settings.
 Hostname, Usernane, and Password will define how pi appears on local network and how to log into it.
 Configuration of wireless LAN is where you should put your network information (In our case the name and password to our wireless network).

 <img src="documentation_images/thumbnail_Rasbien_advanced_gen.png" width="400" height="525" alt="My Image">

-10.Next in the "Services" tab, make sure that SSH is enabled.
+10. Next in the "Services" tab, make sure that SSH is enabled.

 <img src="documentation_images/thumbnail_Rasbien_advanced_serv.png" width="350" height="200" alt="My Image">

-11.Lastly save all edited settings, (You don't need to change antything in "Options" Tab).
+11. Lastly save all edited settings, (You don't need to change antything in "Options" Tab).
 Then confirm flashing of SD Card, then Wait for Rasbien to flash OS.
 SD Card should be good to plug into Pi once done!

 <img src="documentation_images/thumbnail_Rasbien_confirm.png" width="300" height="200" alt="My Image">